SafeCare BC Logo

 Cultivating emotional balance with HeartMath

-Join Karen November in exploring HeartMath and the concept of heart coherence, essential for well-being and emotional self-regulation.
-Discover the power of the heart, how it interacts with the brain and nervous system, and the impact it has on yourself and those around you.
+In this session, Karen November explores HeartMath and the concept of heart coherence, essential for well-being and emotional self-regulation.
+You'll discover the power of the heart, how it interacts with the brain and nervous system, and the impact it has on yourself and those around you.

 • Explain heart coherence and the heart’s role in well-being, emotional self-regulation, and decision-making.